gnydick/qairon/nextgen/terraform/README.md

 ## General
 * use `terraform_remote_state` to store and lookup values between unrelated modules, for example, needing a `vpc_id` from the `vpc` implemented module

+* always have different CIDR for each VPC